Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 \subsection{Non-negativity and monotonicity of correlations}

 In this section we discuss the non-negativity and monotonicity in temperature of the correlations $\rho_{x,y}=\E(\left\langle\sigma_x,\sigma_y\right\rangle)$.
 To remain with a unified presentation, our discussion is restricted to the simplest setup with nearest-neighbor interactions.
 Many extensions are available in the literature.
-Recent accounts can be found in the book of Friedli and Velenik \cite[Sections~3.6, 3.8 and 3.9]{friedli2016statistical} and in the review of Benassi-Lees-Ueltschi \cite{benassi2016correlation}.
+Recent accounts can be found in the book of Friedli and Velenik \cite[Sections~3.6, 3.8 and 3.9]{friedli2016statistical} and in the review of Benassi--Lees--Ueltschi \cite{benassi2016correlation}.

 We start our discussion by introducing the spin $O(n)$ model with general non-negative coupling constants.
 Let $N\ge 1$ be an integer and let $J = (J_{\{i,j\}})_{1\le i<j\le N}$ be non-negative real numbers.
 The spin $O(n)$ model with coupling constants $J$ is the probability measure on $(\S^{n-1})^{N}$ defined by